 they exchanged ideas resulting in many similarities within meditations and discipline of both practices.
 I attended Aikido classes and discovered that it was not about the physical strength used towards an opponent, but the power of the mind.
 Using simple wrist and finger locking techniques gave one total control over an opponent’s body.
 I experienced how a small person could use these techniques on an opponent over six feet tall and bring him to the ground!

-As I went about my daily chores, I received a psychic message to search through my husband’s pockets.
-This was something I would not do unless checking them before doing the laundry.
-I ignored the messages for a few days, but when it persisted, I thought there was good reason.
-I discovered receipts for petrol and cigarettes but I had believed he stopped smoking five years previously after the death of his father.
+A remarkable experience I had while going about my daily chores was when I received a psychic message to search through my husband’s pockets.
+This was something I would not usually do unless checking them before doing the laundry.
+I ignored the messages for a few days, but when it persisted, I thought there was good reason to do so.
+I discovered receipts for petrol and cigarettes although he lead me to believe he had ceased smoking five years previously after the death of his father.
 I suggested he visit the General Practitioner to arrange attending a support group.
-He also received a medical check up and they found something wrong.
-He attended a hospital appointment for further tests and they discovered his problem was due to extremely high blood pressure and prescribed medication.
-There was indeed good reason to act upon psychic messages as doing so saved him from strokes or worse such as a heart attack.
-I no longer ignore messages and act upon them even when others disbelieve me until proved otherwise.
-It is important to trust your instincts.
+He also had a medical check up and they found something wrong.
+He attended a hospital appointment for further tests and discovered the problem was due to extremely high blood pressure and then they prescribed medication.
+There was good reason to act upon the psychic messages as doing so saved him from strokes or something worse.
+I no longer ignore messages and act upon them even when I am disbelieved until proved otherwise.
+It is vitally important to trust your intuition and guidance.